29 November 2011

 R. Linda:

-In early November, the local theatrical talent begin their rehearsals for the annual Shakespearean play.
-This year it is As You Like It.
-Now Tonya be a bit of an artist and she had signed up to paint sets.
-So in early November, she was off to do this bit of creativity.
+In early November, the local theatrical talent begins rehearsing for the annual Shakespearean play.
+This year, it is As You Like It.
+Tonya be a bit of an artist, and she had signed up to paint sets.
+So, in early November, she was off to do this bit of creativity.

-I was at home working on some paperwork when I realised I needed her signature on several important papers.
+I was at home working on paperwork when I realised I needed her signature on several important papers.
 So I packed the kiddos up and headed over to the theatre.
 The boys were both quite sleepy as it was nearing their bedtime, so not to disturb the rehearsal, I put them in two seats where a couple of "actresses" said they'd watch them.
-They pointed out where Tonya was busy to the side of the stage with a few other "artists" and off I went.
-Now this is a small theatre and they were rehearsing not only on stage but in the aisle so I quietly picked me way to the side.
+They pointed out where Tonya was busy to the side of the stage with a few other "artists", and off I went.
+This is a small theatre, and they were rehearsing not only on stage but in the aisle, so I quietly picked me way to the side.

-"I say have you acted before young man?"
-He threw the question at me and I was at first confused about who he was speaking to.
+"I say, have you acted before, young man?"
+He threw the question at me, and I was confused about who he spoke to.
 I haven't been called 'young man' since . . .
 I don't know when.

 I cleared me throat and answered that I had many years ago.